 “It’s just some girl,” the woman of the group muttered, squinting into the dark.
 “Where she come from?”

-“Don’t know,” said the second man, “but she’s gotta nice shape.
+“Don’t know,” said the second man, “but she’s got a nice shape.
 Maybe she’s one of Agape’s.”

 “Do kindly shut up,” Omicron stated calmly.
 “You’re clogging the air with your filthy breath.”

-Petro ripped his wrist out of her grasp before he grabbed her arm and tugged her out of the darkness and into the dim light barely reaching them from the street.
+Petro ripped his wrist out of her grasp before he grabbed her arm and tugged her out of the darkness into the dim light.
 “And who do you think you’re talking to, doll face—”